SujithChristopher/aws_gui/README.md

 ## Security Notes

-- The default admin password is `admin123`.
-Change this in production.
 - AWS credentials are stored in memory and in a local file (`~/.aws_credentials.json`), which is ignored by git.
 - File deletion requires authentication.
 - **.gitignore** ensures that credentials and temp files are never committed.